The SCDOT says they lack the funds they need—$1.2 billion per year—to bring the state’s more than 41,000 miles of roads and 8,380 bridges up to par.

 Corrected from a previous version, which stated the flooding occurred on October 5.
 Road closures have declined to 113 from an October 5 peak of 541 following the October 4 […]

-More than 400 roads and bridges were closed on Thursday just days after rising flood waters washed away South Carolina roads and claimed homes and businesses located near waterways.
-As […]
+More than 400 roads and bridges were closed on October 8, just days after rising flood waters washed away South Carolina roads and claimed homes and businesses located near waterways. […]

 Attorney General Alan Wilson alerted South Carolina residents on Monday to the state’s price gouging laws, which are in effect following devastating flooding in the Midlands and along the coast. […]